gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ### Event Storming

 Event storming entails gathering the business events occurring in and around the target system.
-This activity, a simplified version of Alberto Brandolini's [event storming workshop](https://www.eventstorming.com/), embodies several important points:
+This activity is a much simplified version of Alberto Brandolini's [event storming workshop](https://www.eventstorming.com/).
+The facilitators should keep below in mind:

 - Events are occurrences within and around the system with business value.
 - Events are written in the past tense, one sticky note per event.
 - Events are arranged in chronological order from left to right, following logical time progression.

-Below is an example illustrating how a user registers and optionally adds a payment method to their account.
+Below is an example event storming board illustrating how a user registers and optionally adds a payment method to their account.
 ![Event Storming - Bird's Eye View of the System](/assets/images/event-storming.png)

 ### Service Identification